hphelion/documentation/commercial/GA1/commercial.disaster-recovery.md

 	c.
 Start the undercloud node using `nova start` from the Seed VM.

 	d.
-Start the overcloud Controller 0 node using “nova start” from the Seed VM or undercloud node.
+Start the overcloud Controller 0 node using `nova start` from the Seed VM or undercloud node.

 	e.
 When the node starts, manually start MySQL with the bootstrap options (`/etc/init.d/mysql bootstrap-pxc`)